ReemZohar/MeMail/README.md

 # Run the client with target IP and port
 docker run -it --rm --network serverclientnet pyclient cppserver 9090
 ```
-explanation:
+*Explanation:*
-In this example -the ip is the ip of the server and the port of the client is 9090
+ In this example, the IP address refers to the server, and the port **9090** is used by the client to connect to it.

 > **Note:** Please make sure to start the **server** before the **client**, so that the server is ready and listening for incoming requests.